Portfolio manager’s Letter October 2006

 In last year’s in the third quarter, unearned premiums increased by $600 million from the previous year.
 If we assume that most (80%) of that increase was from catastrophic business this revenue will show up on the bottom line in this years Berkshire Hathaway Third Quarter 2006.

-Last year in the third quarter, investment income amounted to $900 million, by the second quarter of this year that figure had increased to $1.1 billion so I think we can add a couple hundred million to last years figure for an estimate of investment income.
+Last year in the third quarter, investment income amounted to $900 million, by the Berkshire Hathaway Second Quarter 2006 that figure had increased to $1.1 billion so I think we can add a couple hundred million to last years figure for an estimate of investment income.
 This produces the following figures for underwriting gains.

 2005 pretax profit without Katrina and Rita. $1.731 billion.